zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 ## Introduction

 With the paradigm shift towards Microservices and Cloud-Native architecture (whether everyone is doing it right is another topic though), containers have become almost synonymous with those terms.
-Given that Kubernetes is a "Production-Grade Container Orchestration" (their words), and with features like horizontal scaling, self-healing, and storage orchestration, it is only natural that we are discussing running a database on Kubernetes.
+Given that Kubernetes is a "Production-Grade Container Orchestration" (their words), and with features like horizontal scaling, self-healing, and storage orchestration, it is only natural that we are discussing running a database as a container on Kubernetes.
 In this post, I discuss running a Couchbase cluster on Kubernetes.
 I assume familiarity with both Couchbase and Kubernetes, as well as [RxJava](https://github.com/ReactiveX/RxJava) and [Hystrix](https://github.com/Netflix/Hystrix), all of which are required for the rest of this write-up.

-From now on, I will refer to Couchbase as _CB_, the Couchbase client application as the _client_, and Kubernetes as _K8S_.
+From now on, I will refer to the Couchbase server as _CB_, the Couchbase client application as the _client_, and Kubernetes as _K8S_.

 {: .notice--warning}
 This is not a meant to be a recipe for running a highly-available, fully-redundant, multi-node CB cluster on K8S in Production.
 As of this writing, CB does not officially support running on K8S.
 This is a narrative of my experiences and learnings; YMMV and most likely will.